rubrikinc/terraform-aws-rubrik-cloud-cluster/README.md

-# Rubrik Cloud Cluster Terraform Configuration
+# Use Case: Terraform Provisions Rubrik Cloud Cluster to AWS

 This repository contains the Rubrik CloudCluster Terraform provisioning configuration.
 This can be used to provision and bootstrap a Cloud Cluster in Amazon Web Services.